browdues/learnGo/fundementals/README.md

 - can be made into constants and passed around (see `maps`)
 - can be generated with a wrapper that implements the error interface

+**Use Mocks (and tests in general) to test *behavior*, rather than implementation! -> Think in terms of how it behaves!**

 # What I don't get

 `t.Helper()` designates the calling function a test helper.
 When pringting file and line info, that function will be skipped.
 Helper may be called simultaneously from multiple goroutines.

 `t.Fatal()` is used to end a program so we don't panic if subsequent steps continue.
 Is there something like this in the standard go lib?

+In the associated [article](https://blog.cleancoder.com/uncle-bob/2014/05/14/TheLittleMocker.html), I don't get what Uncle Bob means by "reflection" in the following context: `Ironically, some mocking systems depend strongly on reflection, and are therefore very slow.`